 Yes, it's possible to keep the peace between turkey-eaters and Tofurky-eaters—no matter what you're up against!
-If you're a new vegetarian or worried that Aunt Sue won’t have a thing you can eat at her Thanksgiving table this year (and will insist that you eat it all anyways), here are two rules to help you be a great vegetarian guest and to ensure you will have a hearty Thanksgiving meal.
+If you're a new vegetarian or worried that Aunt Sue won’t have a thing you can eat at her Thanksgiving table this year (and will insist that you eat it all anyway), here are two rules to help you be a great vegetarian guest and to ensure you will have a hearty Thanksgiving meal.

 Rule #1: Communicate and Prepare in Advance

-This is the most important thing to remember at the holidays or when you are a guest of a non-vegetarian host.
+This is the most important thing to remember during the holidays or when you are a guest of a non-vegetarian host.
 Let them know of your dietary needs well in advance and take responsibility on your own to ensure that your needs are met.